mpuzey/panda/README.md

 https://github.com/airelogic/tech-test-portal/tree/main/Patient-Appointment-Backend#application-requirements

 The client has elucidated the following hard requirements for the MVP:
 * It should be possible to add patients to and remove them from the PANDA. ✅
-* It should be possible to check and update patient details in the PANDA. ❌
+* It should be possible to check and update patient details in the PANDA. ✅
-* It should be possible to add new appointments to the PANDA, and check and update appointment details. ❌ (update still missing?)
+* It should be possible to add new appointments to the PANDA, and check and update appointment details. ✅
 * The PANDA may need to be restarted for maintenance, and the data should be persisted. ✅
 * The PANDA backend should communicate with the frontend via some sort of HTTP API. ✅
 * The PANDA API does not need to handle authentication because it is used within a trusted environment. ✅